Fibre Channel: History

-Inter-Switch Links, ISLs, are usually multi-lane interconnects used for non-edge, core connections, and other high speed applications demanding maximum bandwidth.
-ISL’s utilize high bit-rates to accommodate the funneling of edge connections.
+Inter-Switch Links, ISLs, are usually multi-lane interconnects used for non-edge, core connections, and other high-speed applications demanding maximum bandwidth.
+ISLs utilize high bit-rates to accommodate the funneling of edge connections.
 Some ISL solutions are vendor-proprietary.

 Characteristics

 Two major characteristics of Fibre Channel networks are in-order delivery and lossless delivery of raw block data.
 Lossless delivery of raw data block is achieved based on a credit mechanism.

 Topologies

 There are three major Fibre Channel topologies, describing how a number of ports are connected together.
 A port in Fibre Channel terminology is any entity that actively communicates over the network, not necessarily a hardware port.
 This port is usually implemented in a device such as disk storage, a Host Bus Adapter (HBA) network connection on a server or a Fibre Channel switch.